kas2020-commits/dwm/README.md

-# dwm - dynamic window manager
+## dwm 6.2 - dynamic window manager

 ![dwm-logo](media/dwm.png)

-dwm is an extremely fast, small, and dynamic window manager for X.
+dwm is an extremely fast, small, and dynamic window manager for X. This is a fork of suckless' project [available here](https://dwm.suckless.org/)

 ![screenshot](media/screen1.png)